dxuk/Stand-Demos/Simple-Windows-Hello/Simple Windows Hello - Demo Script.md

 Explain the demo
 ----------------

-Show how the device can be unlocked with PIN and/or Face usng a Microsoft Account and an Azure AD Account.
+Show how the device can be unlocked with PIN and/or Face using a Microsoft Account and an Azure AD Account.
 Hello lets users authenticate to: a Microsoft account. an Active Directory account.